Home / People / Alison Woods

 • A global media organisation on its global transformation and restructure, advising on all UK issues and project managing employment legal across all international markets.

-• A global consumer products company on its UK and international employment law needs across multiple markets on an ongoing basis.
+• A consumer products company on its UK and international employment law needs across multiple markets, including in respect of two restructures.

 more less